philrz/super/book/src/tutorials/jq.md

 details of SUP, just use the `-j` option with `super` and this will tell it to expect JSON values as input and produce JSON values as output, much like `jq`.

+>[!NOTE]
-> _If your downstream JSON tooling expects only a single JSON value, we can use
+> If your downstream JSON tooling expects only a single JSON value, we can use
 > `-j` along with [collect](../super-sql/aggregates/collect.md) to aggregate
-> multiple input values into an array._
+> multiple input values into an array.

 ### `this` vs `.`